mmke01404-collab/Primary/README.md

 ---

-## The Ship of Theseus Was the Wrong Question
+# The Ship of Theseus Was the Wrong Question

-Replacement isn't the problem.
+Replacement isn’t the problem.
 Drift is.

-Digital identity doesn't break because parts change.
+Digital identity doesn’t break because parts change.

 It breaks when meaning, context, and interpretation
 slowly slide out of alignment.

 ---

-## The Human Body Proves the Point
+# The Human Body Proves the Point

 Your body replaces most of its cells over time.